thenaomig/warmingStripesBracelets/README.md

 Just manually edit to the country or state code of your choosing.
 You can change the number of discrete colors, but I find that 7 is a good number for doing friendship bracelets.

-You'll need to get the observed temperature anomaly data file for gistemp or similar, if you're running the script yourself.
+You'll need to get the observed temperature anomaly data file for gistemp or similar, if you're running the script yourself:

 [global 1200km](https://data.giss.nasa.gov/pub/gistemp/gistemp1200_GHCNv4_ERSSTv5.nc.gz)

 [land 250km](https://data.giss.nasa.gov/pub/gistemp/gistemp250_GHCNv4.nc.gz)

 #### I originally made this friendship bracelet template for a party as a fundraiser for my [CA Climate Expedition](https://www.ioes.ucla.edu/project/the-california-climate-expedition/) bike ride this summer (2020).
 You can [donate here](https://ce2020.funraise.org/fundraiser/naomi-goldenson), if you feel inspired.